 For example, if the land banking property is never developed, or the option for a property you have found is never exercised by your mentor, you receive nothing.

-You can avoid getting pumped and then dumped by sticking to tested and proven property investment strategies which offer worthwhile rewards and incur risks which are manageable.
+You can avoid getting pumped and then dumped by sticking to tested and proven property investment strategies that offer worthwhile rewards and incur risks that are manageable.